How to Get into Private Equity from a Middle-Market or Boutique Bank

 Also, I would have spent more time preparing for my deal discussions and creating an “investment recommendation” for each one.

-Q: What advice would you give to readers at middle-market and boutique banks who want to get into private equity?
+Q: What advice would you give to readers at middle-market and boutique banks who want private equity careers?

 A: First, it’s not the end of the world if you start recruiting at a later stage than others.
 On-cycle recruiting at bulge-bracket banks is highly structured and starts very early, but off-cycle recruiting is more random.